function61/varasto/docs/content/movies/index.md

 Preparations
 ------------

+!!! info
 	You only have to do this part once.

 Create a directory in Varasto, let's say `Media > Movies`.